 With all of the hype surrounding at-home aligners, it can be easy to forget that for years, adults have seen incredible results from in-office aligners administered by their dentist.
 And among all the companies supplying these treatments, Invisalign and ClearCorrect are two of the most popular.

 As the original clear aligner system, Invisalign has firmly rooted itself atop the market.
-But, ClearCorrect is also highly experienced and respected among dentists and patients alike.
+But, ClearCorrect is also well-established and respected among dentists and patients alike.
 As in-office options, Invisalign and ClearCorrect offer very similar treatments, but they’re not exactly the same.
 If you’re deciding between them, read on for all the differences you should consider.

 Table of Contents